alanta335/python-current-weather/README.md

 # python-current-weather
-show the current temperature of a city in c and emoji
+show the current temperature of a city in c and emoji.